stjude/RNAIndel/README.md

 RNAIndel calls coding indels and classifies them into somatic, germline, and artifact from tumor RNA-Seq data.
 Users can also classify indels called by their own callers by supplying a VCF file.
-For the indel calling part, users may use their own callers.
 RNAIndel supports GRCh38 as well as GRCh37.

 ## Prerequisites
 The Python dependencies will be [installed](#installation).
 Users need to install Java.